The Placement Process

 There are three aspects to arranging care that are important to remember:

-Your Local Health Integrated Network (LHIN) can help you with defining your needs and personal situation, determining your eligibility, locating providers and applying for care.
+Contact Ontario Health atHome.
+They will help you with defining your needs and personal situation, determining your eligibility, locating providers and applying for care.

 Residential Care Settings

-If you are eligible for admission to a long-term care home, then the LHIN co-ordinates your application for you and you select your top three choices of homes.
+If you are eligible for admission to a long-term care home, then Ontario Health atHome co-ordinates your application for you and you select your top three choices of homes.

 Accommodations